clientIO/joint/docs/src/joint/api/dia/Element/prototype/getPort.md

 <pre class="docs-method-signature"><code>element.getPort(id)</code></pre>

-Gets the port with id `id`.
-Returns `undefined` if port is not found.
+Returns the port specified by an `id`.
+If such a port does not exist the method returns `undefined`.